Our university is steeped in tradition, thanks to those who walked this campus before you. Now it’s your turn!

 A bust of Abraham Lincoln sits near the entrance of Lincoln Hall.
 So why’s its nose gold?
 Students rub it for good luck before taking exams!

 John Philip Sousa once dubbed our Marching Illini the "world’s greatest college band."
 These students have entertained fans with both traditional and innovative performances since 1907.

 Each year, hundreds of student groups gather on the Quad the day before classes start in an effort to recruit new members.

 Now a permanent fixture at Illinois, these furry creatures were first brought to campus in 1901 at the request of university president Andrew S. Draper.

-Holding more than 1,800 fans and known for its halftime card-stunt performances, our football student section is the oldest in the nation!
+Known for its halftime card-stunt performances, our football student section is one of the oldest in the nation!

-Part of the Fighting Illini’s home-court advantage, the students in Orange Krush have also raised more than 2.7 million dollars for local charities and organizations.
+Part of the Fighting Illini’s home-court advantage, the students in Orange Krush also raise money for local charities and organizations.